Masqueur/pdsnd_github/README.md

       print("Sorry, " + city + " is not an allowed city.")
       city = input("What city do you want to look at?
 Chicago, New York City, or Washington: ")
 ```
+### Credits
+The datasets and parts of the code were provided for by Udacity.
+Udacity's GPT and OpenAI's GPT assisted in fixing bugs and answering my questions.